shrihari1999/gta-sa-radio/README.md

-# GTA San Andreas Radio Playlist Generator
+# GTA San Andreas Radio

-A static web app that generates authentic GTA San Andreas-style radio playlists as .m3u files.
+A web app that lets you experience authentic GTA San Andreas radio stations.
+Stream directly online or generate playlists for offline use.

+## Features

+- **Online Mode** - Stream radio directly in the browser with a built-in audio player
+- **Offline Mode** - Generate .m3u playlists for use with local audio files
+- **11 Radio Stations** - All music stations from GTA San Andreas
+- **Authentic Experience** - Songs, DJ talk, callers, jingles, weather reports, and advertisements
+- **Continuous Playback** - Auto-generates new playlists when the current one ends
+- **PWA Support** - Install as an app on mobile or desktop

+## Usage

+### Online Mode (Default)

+1. Open the website
+2. Select a radio station
+3. Tap **START LISTENING**
+4. Enjoy the stream with the built-in player

+The player shows the current track, progress bar, and upcoming queue.
+When the playlist ends, a new one is automatically generated.

+### Offline Mode

+1. Switch to **OFFLINE MODE**
+2. Select a radio station
+3. Set your base path (where your audio files are stored)
+4. Tap **GENERATE PLAYLIST**
+5. Tap **DOWNLOAD .M3U**
+6. Place the file in your audio folder and open with any music player

-## 📁 Audio File Structure
+## Audio File Structure (Offline Mode)

 Organize your audio files like this: